Cinco de Mayo Celebration at Slots Capital! - Slots Capital Casino

 Chilli Pop

 During the free spins, whenever the mule icon appears, it adds to the trail on the side.
-Depending on how many mule icons you collected, the bigger the field to generate real cash.
+Depending on how many mule icons you collected, the bigger the field to generate real money.
 From a 5x3 field, it can go as big as an 8x8 field.
+Wild Piñatas, free spins, and a chance to win up to 2067 x your bet.
+What more can we say other than this game will spice up your Cinco de Mayo celebration?

 El Mariachi

 In the free spin feature, you can fill up your glass with whiskey, sippin' on it while the reels are turning.
-See the doors open up and big cash added to your balance.
 With each full glass on the side, a new level of features gets activated.
-From a sticky wild to multipliers to additional free spins and better multipliers - you have a chance to get it all.
+From a sticky wild to multipliers to additional free spins, you can get it all.
+Capture Mexico City and its hidden side and win massively.

 Grab your Maracas and Sombreros!

-Even though many people have misinterpreted Cinco de Mayo and sometimes lost its real meaning due to advertising and false beliefs, it remains an important historic milestone for the Mexican people.
+Even though many people have misinterpreted Cinco de Mayo and sometimes miss its real meaning due to advertising and false beliefs, it remains an important historic milestone for the Mexican people.
 It is also an excellent opportunity for the rest of the world to learn a little bit more about Mexico’s culture.

-Time to start playing!
+It's time to start playing!

 Play now